homer0/projext-plugin-webpack-angularjs/README.md

 Let's say you are only supporting the last version of major browsers, well, most of them already support arrow functions and by default they wouldn't be transpiled.

-If for some reason you are overwriting the [Babel](https://babeljs.io) configuration woopack generates, you need to make sure the following transformations are included:
+If for some reason you are overwriting the [Babel](https://babeljs.io) configuration projext generates, you need to make sure the following transformations are included:

 - `transform-es2015-arrow-functions`
 - `transform-es2015-classes`